svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ### Monad?

 A simple description is - it allows to define chained actions in a specific context.
-A convenient way to express such chained actions is using a *do notation*:
+A convenient way to express such chained actions is using the *do notation*:

 ```haskell
 worldType :: IO String